-1. The amount includes Department of Energy Regulation 1-94 program financial benefit share for 2022 for Philippine plants under ACEN's operational control train 11 salt-makers in commercial packaging and labeling and provide access to equipment that can be used to assist in their enterprise.
-Guimaras
+1. The amount includes Department of Energy Regulation 1-94 program financial benefit share for 2022 for Philippine plants under ACEN's operational control

+In San Lorenzo, Guimaras, where we operate a 54 MW wind farm, we continue to support the local salt-making industry by partnering with the Department of Science and Technology (DOST) to train 11 salt-makers in commercial packaging and labeling and provide access to equipment that can be used to assist in their enterprise.
+Guimaras Wind also continues to boost local tourism and livelihood as it recorded a spike in the number of tourists as quarantine restrictions eased.
+With close to 35,000 visitors recorded in 2022, the Provincial Tourism Office of Guimaras recognized ACEN's Guimaras Wind as the top tourist destination in the province, besting nine other tourist attractions - which in the long run has improved the locals' livelihood.
-In San Lorenzo, Guimaras, where we operate a 54

-Department of Science and Technology (DOST) to

-Wind also continues to boost local tourism and

-tourists as quarantine restrictions eased.
-With

-close to 35,000 visitors recorded in 2022, the

-destination in the province, besting nine other

-tourist attractions - which in the long run has

-In Indonesia, our Sidrap Wind Farm has recently

-finished Phase 1 of its Tourism Center which aims

-to promote a new iconic destination, providing an

-opportunity to integrate economic, environmental

-and cultural sustainability that will be packaged with

-other tourism destinations in Sidrap Regency and
+In Indonesia, our Sidrap Wind Farm has recently finished Phase 1 of its Tourism Center which aims to promote a new iconic destination, providing an opportunity to integrate economic, environmental and cultural sustainability that will be packaged with other tourism destinations in Sidrap Regency and South Sulawesi province.

-Meanwhile, the continuous partnership of ACEN's

-llocos wind farms with Ensha Wellness in empowering women made it possible to conduct skills training and provide massage kits to 25 women in Pagudpud.

-massage called "hilot-hilom", locally known as "ablon".
+Meanwhile, the continuous partnership of ACEN's llocos wind farms with Ensha Wellness in empowering women made it possible to conduct skills training and provide massage kits to 25 women in Pagudpud.
+These women were trained to do a traditional massage called "hilot-hilom", locally known as "ablon".

-Our Ilocos wind farms, North Luzon Renewables

-and Pagudpud Wind, also continue to support the

-livelihood of four local indigenous tribes by funding over ₱10 million to purchase farm equipment, tools and supplies for agroforestry development.
+Our Ilocos wind farms, North Luzon Renewables and Pagudpud Wind, also continue to support the livelihood of four local indigenous tribes by funding over ₱10 million to purchase farm equipment, tools and supplies for agroforestry development.